davidsims9t/electron-boilerplate/README.md

 ## Browser Windows

 Spawns a browser window.
 Completely separate from app process.
+Has access to CommonJS require as well fs, crypto, etc.

+## Separation of Concerns

+Anything related to the operating system use the Electron app process.
+Anything that can be used on the web store in the BrowserWindow process.

+## IPC System - Interprocess Communication

+Allows different processes to communicate between each other.

 ## Issues